Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: FISTA's work analysis in RPPR

 The first term corresponds to the cost of running $N$ proximal-gradient steps while remaining in $S_A$, since computing the gradient and applying the prox map costs work proportional to the volume of the active set.
 The second term is the cumulative overhead from transient activations outside $S_A$.

 Our goal is to bound \cref{eq:running_time}.
-The next subsection provides the tools for controlling the second term.
-In particular, the complementarity-slack lemma (\Cref{lem:coord_jump}) will show that every spurious activation forces a quantitative deviation in the forward-gradient map relative to $x_B^\star$, and the split of \Cref{lem:two_tier_split} will ensure that any index outside $S_A$ has a uniform slack lower bound under the (B) problem.
-These ingredients remove dependence on tiny margins and allow us to sum the spurious volumes over iterations using FISTA's geometric contraction, leading to our work bound.
+The next subsection controls the second term.
+The complementarity-slack \Cref{lem:coord_jump} links spurious activations to deviations in the forward-gradient map, while \Cref{lem:two_tier_split} ensures a uniform slack bound outside $S_A$.
+Together, these remove dependence on tiny margins and allow summation of spurious volumes via FISTA's geometric contraction.